Guide for Organizational Representative Payees

 - Return to us any of the beneficiary’s funds you have conserved after you stop serving as payee;

 - Notify us if a beneficiary dies while you are payee, and turn over any conserved funds owned by the beneficiary to the legal representative of the beneficiary’s estate for disposition under State law.
 If you received payments after the death of a beneficiary and they are not due, you must return them to us.
-(See Payments Received After Death of the Beneficiary for additional information about returning payments after a beneficiary dies.);
+(See Payments Received After Death of the Beneficiary.);

 - Assist in obtaining prescribed treatment for an SSI child beneficiary when that treatment is expected to improve or restore the child's functioning.
 Failure to provide help in obtaining necessary medical treatment for the child may result in your removal as the child’s payee;

-- Notify us if a beneficiary’s condition improves to a point where he or she no longer needs a payee;
+- Notify us if a beneficiary’s condition improves to a point where they no longer need a payee;

-- Promptly report misuse of beneficiary funds to SSA.
+- Promptly report misuse or employee theft of beneficiary funds to us.

 We encourage you to go beyond managing finances and to become actively involved in the beneficiary's life.
 For example, you can: